 After smoothing out your first section of wall, you’re ready to roll another section with joint compound.

-- Make sure to keep a wet edge.
+- Keep a wet edge.
 That’s where the spray bottle full of water comes in handy.
 Before you start rolling compound onto your second section, lightly mist the edge of the area you just smoothed.

 - Slightly overlap the first section as you roll the second section.